marxin/texi2rst-generated/sphinx/gcc/options-to-request-or-suppress-warnings.rst

   This option is implied by :option:`-Wpedantic`, and can be disabled with :option:`-Wno-overlength-strings`.

-.. option:: -Wunsuffixed-float-constants , -Wunsuffixed-float-constants
+.. option:: -Wunsuffixed-float-constants , -Wunsuffixed-float-constants, -Wno-unsuffixed-float-constants
-.. option:: -Wno-unsuffixed-float-constants

   .. note::